-UPAVIM today is an 80+ member cooperative association with 41 employees and more than 68 women (some also employees) working as seamstresses and doing handicrafts.
-The employees work as teachers, nurses, administrators, cooks, cleaners, secretaries, bakers, soy producers and a lab technician.
-UPAVIM has employees from outside the community, including a general manager and a full-time doctor.
+UPAVIM today is a 75 member cooperative association with 38 employees and more than 68 women (some are also employees) working as seamstresses and doing handicrafts.
+The employees work as teachers, nurses, administrators, cooks, cleaners, secretaries, bakers and soy producers.
+UPAVIM has employees from outside the community, including an accountant, lab technician and a full-time doctor.

 Also in 2002, the Montessori day care finally became a legalized school and the Center for Alternative Learning was born.
-It currently employs 8 teachers and a Director working with children Kindergarten through 6th Grade.
+The Center for Alternative Learning currently employs 8 teachers and a Director working with grades Kindergarten through 6th.
 Thanks to the hands-on, peer tutoring approach, the contrast between our school and the two primary schools in the neighborhood is dramatic.
 This has already realized a dream of ours, and we hope to continue to add more students and teachers to our school.

-With your support whether through donations or just buying and marketing our products, we can accomplish these goals and continue to make UPAVIM a self-sustainable women´s cooperative dedicated to training the women of our community and providing better lives for our families.
+With your support whether through donations or just buying and marketing our products, we can accomplish these goals and continue to make UPAVIM a self-sustainable women’s cooperative dedicated to training the women of our community and providing better lives for their families.